Ford Motor Company of Australia Limited

 10.4 Ford will handle health information in accordance with applicable laws and our Health Information Policy.

 10.5 Ford may also ask you whether you agree to your personal information being provided to appropriate Ford suppliers so that you may be considered for positions with those suppliers which are relevant to your qualifications and experience.

 11.1 We endeavour to maintain your personal information as accurately as reasonably possible.
 We rely on the accuracy of personal information as provided to us both directly (from you) and indirectly (e.g. from a Dealer).

-12.2 Ford uses technology such as "cookies", "pixel tags" and java code on Ford websites and in emails you have agreed to receive from us.
+12.2 Ford and its third party service providers uses technology such as "cookies", "pixel tags" and java code on Ford websites and in emails you have agreed to receive from us.
 The use of "cookies", "pixel tags" and java code is an industry standard, and helps us monitor the effectiveness of our advertising and how visitors use the Ford websites.
 A "cookie" is a small data element stored by your web browser on your computer system.
 If selected by you, the Ford websites will store your username and password in a "cookie" to enable you to be automatically logged in when you return.
 Ford website "cookies" do not store your email address or other personal information about you.

 12.4 Each time you access Ford websites, the Ford server may deliver certain customised information, including ads, to you based on the data stored in your cookie.
 Third party vendors may show our ads on sites on the Internet and serve these ads based on a user’s prior visits to our website and other Internet activity.
 Ford may also use analytics data supplied by third party vendors to inform and optimise our ad campaigns.